 Brandi made a courageous decision when pregnant to seek out Courageous Hearts Adoptions to assist her in making the best decision for her and her unborn child.
 “I grew up in foster care system.
 I wanted him to have a better life than I could give him.
 I knew she [Eve] could give a better life for him than I could.
 [Our housing was insecure and we] would have struggled with a newborn.
 I wanted to stay in his life but give him a better life.”

-At Courageous Hearts, we prioritize the birth mom and parents, and this philosophy is embraced by our waiting adoptive families.
+At Courageous Hearts, we prioritize the expecting and birth moms and parents, and this philosophy is embraced by our waiting adoptive families.
 We want to ensure that expecting moms, like Brandi, want for nothing during their pregnancies.
 In addition to that, the support doesn’t end when the child is born.
 CH Adoptions offers lifetime counseling for birth moms because we understand how long healing can take and the ups and downs in the road to healing.
+We also encourage open adoption plans for the special bond that can be formed between families.

 Reflecting on her experience with Courageous Hearts, Brandi said, “Even though the adoption is over with they stay in my life and help me out.
 Sara has been a tremendous support.
 I never thought she’d still really be there.
 I had a baby to offer then and I have nothing to offer now.
 But she’s stayed and she’s helped me out as she can.